Contact usThere are no auditions and you do not need to be able to read music to sing in the choir.

 We sing a wide variety of songs, modern or traditional, from around the world.
 They are all learnt by ear.
 Some are sung as rounds and some in two, three, four or even, as this term, as five part harmonies.
 The choir is loosely grouped into parts which will depend on the songs being taught.
-You choose to stand where ever you are comfortable.
-For convenience we are gouped into four part and are often referred to by their conventional names.
+Singers choose to stand with the group which they feel best suits their singing voice.
+For convenience we are grouped into four parts and are often referred to by their conventional names.

 So we have the Tops (Sopranos)